adampaquette/Typely/README.md

 ```c#
 builder.For<string>("Name").MaxLength(50);
 ```
-Example error: The length of 'Name' must be 50 characters or less.
-You entered 51 characters.
+Example error: 'Name' must be 50 characters or less but currently has 51.

 String format args:
 - `Name`: Name of the type being validated
 - `Value`: Current value of the property
 - `MaxLength`: Maximum length
-- `TotalLength`: Number of characters entered
+- `ActualLength`: Number of characters received

 <br>